Brill-Prime/BrillPrime-expo/SUPABASE_COMMODITY_SETUP.md

 Before you begin, make sure you have:
 1. A Supabase account and project created
-2. Your Supabase project URL and anon key configured in Replit Secrets
+2. Your Supabase project URL and anon key configured in `.env` file
 3. Firebase authentication already set up (for user auth)

 ## 🚀 Setup Steps